Illinois Secure Choice is now My Illinois Savings

 Illinois Secure Choice is just one of many state-sponsored retirement programs popping up throughout the US.
 For example, Virginia, Colorado, Connecticut, and New Jersey all have state plans, while others such as Hawaii and Minnesota are inching closer to introducing theirs.

-Which employers must offer Illinois Secure Choice?
+Which employers must offer My Illinois Savings?

 Since November 2022, the state of Illinois requires employers that have been in operation for at least two years with five or more employees to offer their staffers access to a qualified retirement plan.
 As an employer you can decide between: